-A lot of people who just come for a three week holiday to Thailand often just spend a couple of days in the capital then heading down to the islands.
+A lot of people who just come for a three week holiday to Thailand often just spend a couple of days in the capital before heading down to the islands.
 When they come back home they say they don’t like it because it’s so crowded, hectic, polluted and whatever.

 That’s because most people’s imagination of Thailand are limestone cliffs and beaches so that’s all they really come here to experience.
-If you spend any significant time in the Big Mango you will know why it just makes a great city to actually life in.
-So here are some of the best reasons why I love Bangkok:
+If you spend any significant time in the “City of Angels” you will know why it just makes a great city to actually live in.

 It’s just a dream for me as a German guy to have warm weather every single day of the year.
 Even at night it never gets cooler than like 25 degrees and you can walk outside with shorts and t-shirt anytime.

 It’s just always a few degrees warmer than any other part of the country and while the temperatures drop below 20 degrees during winter especially in the northern and north-eastern regions it just doesn’t apply for Bangkok where it rather drops just below 30 degrees for a few weeks.

 Thai food is great.
 You can find Thai restaurants all over the world and that’s just a good proof how popular it has become.
 Obviously it still tastes best in Thailand and it’s not only delicious but also cheap not just if you go eat on the street or in the food court but also in proper modern and super-clean restaurants.

 Bangkok is Cheap

-Obviously it’s significantly cheaper to live in Thailand’s countryside not just on the point of renting an apartment or buying a condo but for westerners it’s still incomparable with prices at home: While I paid 280 Euros for a basic room in a shared student apartment in Berlin (which is even considered cheap) I now pay between 6000 and 6300 baht per month including water and electricity for a new and spacious room (around 25 sqm) with attached bathroom, free Wifi internet and cable TV with European live football.
+Obviously it’s significantly cheaper to live in Thailand’s countryside not just in terms of renting an apartment or buying a condo, but for westerners it’s still incomparable with prices at home: While I paid 280 Euro for a basic room in a shared student apartment in Berlin (which is even considered cheap) I now pay between 6,000 and 6,300 Baht per month including water and electricity for a new and spacious room (around 30 sqm) with attached bathroom, free Wifi internet and cable TV with European live football.
 That’s like half the price for a better standard.
-Check out this post on how to find an apartment in Bangkok.

 The only “problem” is that with all these things being so affordable for westerners we are also tempted to consume a lot more than back in our home country.
 Or to go out every other night, playing pool and drinking beer.
-Or going on a trip to the beach every other weekend.
-Bangkok is such a happening city that it often feels hard to just go and stay in the apartment after finishing work.
+Or to go on a trip to the beach every other weekend.
+Bangkok is such a happening city that it often feels hard to just go back and stay in the apartment after finishing work.

 Gateway for Travel

-And then Bangkok is just a great base for both short and long time travels.
+And then Bangkok is just a great base for both short and long term travels.
 Obviously here you’ve got the country’s biggest airports (Suvarnabhumi and Don Mueang) with departures to all over the world.

 But even better it’s super easy to go to any part of Thailand fast and cheap just by train, minivan or bus from Bangkok’s main transport hubs.
-A weekend trip to Pattaya is very popular among Bangkok people (just two hours one way, check out this post to see how) or exploring some not so touristic parts of Thailand like the Isaan region, for example Nakhon Ratchasima or better known as Korat (about four hours by bus from Bangkok, check out this post to see how).
+A weekend trip to Pattaya is very popular among Bangkok people (just 2 hours one way, check out this post to see how) or exploring some not so touristic parts of Thailand like the Isaan region, for example Nakhon Ratchasima or better known as Korat (about 4 hours by bus from Bangkok, check out this post to see how).